American Pokeweed

 Maintenance

 Low maintenance.
-The plant grows easily in average, medium moisture, well-drained soils in full sun to part shade.
-It prefers consistently moist soils but will tolerate short periods of drought.
+Easy to grow.
+Prefers moist soils but will tolerate short periods of drought.
 Will naturalize in the landscape by self-seeding.
 Good for pollinator gardens and naturalized areas and woodlands.
+Native habitat: disturbed open woods, damp thickets, clearings, roadsides.
 Susceptible to mosaic virus.
+WARNING: berries and roots are poisonous to humans.
+Propagation: seed, root division.

 Comments